 - The breadth of the survey depends on the level of economic development of a country.
 Germany is more developed in various economic, social, and institutional measures relative to Egypt.
-Therefore issues such as the level of happiness, personal wellbeing inside and outside work, and opinions in political and social matters is also measured, in addition to labor market measures. - Egypt suffers from illiteracy rates of 34% among women and 17.5% among men.
+Therefore issues such as the level of happiness, personal wellbeing inside and outside work, and opinions in political and social matters is also measured, in addition to labor market measures.
+This is also reflected in asking about the health situation of the respondent and his health insurance characteristics, which are not covered in ELMPS. - Egypt suffers from illiteracy rates of 34% among women and 17.5% among men.
 In addition, over 65% of working females work in agricultural farms with their families in order to survive (i.e. unpaid family workers).
 In terms of employment, many small firms in the private sector of Egypt do not provide their employees with job contracts or social security.
 Consequently, ELMPS targets to collect more 'basic' information relative to SOEP.
 For example, ELMPS collects information about illiteracy, school interruptions, subsistence work of women and unpaid family work, and the formality of the job (whether an employee has a work contract or social security), among others.